zanthor/simpleAuras/README.md

 \* = For these functions to work on targets SuperWoW is REQUIRED!
 Also only shows your own AuraDurations.

+## New Raid Feature
+**NEW**: You can now track buffs/debuffs that you cast on raid members!

+- Set Unit to "Raid" in the aura editor
+- Target a raid member and cast your spell
+- The addon will automatically remember which raid member received the spell
+- Perfect for tracking Paladin blessings, Druid marks, or any buff you cast on others
+- See `RAID_FEATURE.md` for detailed documentation

 ## SuperWoW Features
 If SuperWoW is installed, simpleAuras will automatically learn unkown durations of most of **your own** auras with the first cast (needs to run out to be accurate).